Towards Practical Non-Adversarial Distribution Matching

 Abstract

-Distribution alignment can be used to learn invariant representations with applications in fairness and robustness.
-Most prior works resort to adversarial alignment methods but the resulting minimax problems are unstable and challenging to optimize.
-Non-adversarial likelihood-based approaches either require model invertibility, impose constraints on the latent prior, or lack a generic framework for alignment.
-To overcome these limitations, we propose a non-adversarial VAE-based alignment method that can be applied to any model pipeline.
-We develop a set of alignment upper bounds (including a noisy bound) that have VAE-like objectives but with a different perspective.
-We carefully compare our method to prior VAE-based alignment approaches both theoretically and empirically.
-Finally, we demonstrate that our novel alignment losses can replace adversarial losses in standard invariant representation learning pipelines without modifying the original architectures – thereby significantly broadening the applicability of non-adversarial alignment methods.
+Distribution matching can be used to learn invariant representations with applications in fairness and robustness.
+Most prior works resort to adversarial matching methods but the resulting minimax problems are unstable and challenging to optimize.
+Non-adversarial likelihood-based approaches either require model invertibility, impose constraints on the latent prior, or lack a generic framework for distribution matching.
+To overcome these limitations, we propose a non-adversarial VAE-based matching method that can be applied to any model pipeline.
+We develop a set of alignment upper bounds for distribution matching (including a noisy bound) that have VAE-like objectives but with a different perspective.
+We carefully compare our method to prior VAE-based matching approaches both theoretically and empirically.
+Finally, we demonstrate that our novel matching losses can replace adversarial losses in standard invariant representation learning pipelines without modifying the original architectures—thereby significantly broadening the applicability of non-adversarial matching methods.

 Publication